Genre: RPG | Players: 1 | Developer: Tose

 If you have a PSP and are absolutely sure you want to play it, this IS the version I recommend.
 All PSP owners need more games and it’s bright, crisp, colorful, and in widescreen here.
 Win.

-Buyer’s Guide: Here we go. /takes deep breath: NES, MSX2 (what?), WonderSwan Color, Playstation (as part of FF Origins, in the west), GBA (as part of Dawn of Souls with II—fuck you II, die in a hole), iOS, PSP, Windows Phone, Android, Wii and Wii U Virtual Console, 3DS eshop.
+Buyer’s Guide: Here we go. /takes deep breath: NES, MSX2 (what?), WonderSwan Color, Playstation (as part of FF Origins, in the west), GBA (as part of Dawn of Souls with II—fuck you II, die in a hole), iOS, PSP, Windows Phone, Android, Wii and Wii U Virtual Console, 3DS eshop, and the NES mini.

 3 Parts of Neg Still Love To Name Nameless Characters out of 5